-The message for those that stood their ground and did not engage in the cult of immorality is to “Hold fast what you have till I come” (verse 25.)
+Not every believer in Thyatira was immoral.
+Some knew God’s holy standards and would not budge from them.
+The message for those who did not engage in the cult of immorality was to stand their ground—“hold fast what you have till I come” (verse 25).

 The Message to the Conquerors (Revelation 2:26-29)

-With this church there are no commendations; Christ begins immediately with a denunciation: “I know your works, that you have a name that you are alive, but you are dead.”
-The church was full of what we today would call “nominal Christians”—Christians in name only.
-Christ gives five specific directions for the church that is dead.
+The other churches received praise from Christ along with His criticism.
+With this church, there were no commendations—only condemnation.
+“I know your works, that you have a name that you are alive, but you are dead.”
+The place was full of what we today would call “nominal Christians”—Christians in name only.
+Christ gave five instructions for the church that is dead.

-- Be Supportive of Those Who Remain True to Christ in the Church (verses 2, 4)
+Be Supportive of the Faithful (verses 2, 4)

-- Be Submissive to the Control of the Holy Spirit in the Church (verse 3)
+Be Submissive to the Control of the Holy Spirit (verse 3)

-- Be Subject to the Authority of God’s Word in the Church (verse 3)
+Be Subject to the Authority of God’s Word (verse 3)

-- Be Sorry and Repent for the Sin of the Church (verse 3)
+Be Sorry and Repent of Sin (verse 3)

-Christ commended the church in Philadelphia for four things: they have an open door, they have a little strength, they have kept the Word of God, and they have not denied the Lord.
-If we want to be commended by Christ like this church, we will go through open doors of ministry, depend on His strength, and be true to Him and to His Word.
+Christ commended the church in Philadelphia for four things: they had an open door, they had a little strength, they had kept the Word of God, and they had not denied the Lord.
+If we want to be commended by Christ like this church, we will go through open doors of ministry, depend on His strength, and be faithful to Him and His Word.
 What does this mean for us today?

 The Potential of the Local Church

-If Christ is present and the church is committed to Him, there is going to be a door of opportunity for ministry.
+If Christ is present and the church is committed to Him, there will be a door of opportunity for ministry.
 Every church should pray for those doors to be recognized, opened, and walked through.

 The People of the Local Church

-Many churches today think there are too few people, there is too little money, there are too few gifts, and there are too few opportunities.
-Remember this simple truth: When we are weak or little, Christ is strong and big.
+Today, many churches think there are too few people with too little money, too few gifts, and too few opportunities.
+But remember this truth: When we are weak, Christ is strong.
 Building the Church of Jesus Christ is not up to us.
-We depend on the head of the Church to give His Body the strength we need.
+We depend on the Head of the Church to give His Body the strength it needs.

 The Principles of the Local Church

-In verse 8, Christ summarizes three principles that apply to every Church: open doors for ministry, depending on Christ’s strength, and keeping the Word of God.
-Being faithful to God’s Word will lead to open doors for ministry and depending on Christ’s strength since they are both taught in the Bible.
-When the Word of God is the first priority, everything else will fall into place.
+In verse 8, Christ summarizes three principles that apply to every church: open doors for ministry, depending on Christ’s strength, and keeping the Word of God.
+Being faithful to God’s Word will lead to open doors for ministry and dependence on Christ’s power.
+When the Word of God is the priority, everything else will fall into place.

 The Priorities of the Local Church

-Because the Church of Jesus Christ is His Church, we are to boldly identify with Christ regardless of the cost.
-We must proclaim Christ as the Bible does—the only name whereby we can be saved (Acts 4:12).
+Because the Church belongs to Christ, we are to identify boldly with Him regardless of the cost.
+We proclaim His Name as the Bible does—the only Name whereby we can be saved (Acts 4:12).

 The Prescription for Spiritual Poverty

-The Laodiceans were rich, but their riches were worldly, not spiritual.
-They needed spiritual wealth which can only come through Christ (Revelation 3:18).
+The Laodiceans were financially wealthy yet spiritually bankrupt.
+They lacked spiritual riches, which only come through Christ (Revelation 3:18).

 The Prescription for Spiritual Nakedness

-Nakedness in Scripture is a metaphor for defeat and humiliation, therefore Christ counsels them to procure “white garments” from Him that the shame of their nakedness might be covered (Revelation 3:18).
+Nakedness in Scripture is a metaphor for defeat and humiliation.
+The Laodiceans pretended to be clothed in righteousness, but in fact, they were naked, lacking righteous acts.
+Instead of being on fire for the Lord, they were lukewarm.
+Therefore, Christ counseled them to procure “white garments” from Him so that their shame might be covered (Revelation 3:18).

 The Prescription for Spiritual Blindness

-The only salve for spiritual blindness is repentance and submission to the Lord Jesus Christ, asking Him for the fullness and wisdom of His Spirit to restore our spiritual sight.
+The only salve for spiritual blindness is repentance and submission to the Lord Jesus Christ, asking Him for the wisdom of His Spirit to restore our spiritual sight.